-Children focus on becoming aware of their strengths and the actions they can take to keep safe and healthy in their community.
+In Pre-primary, children focus on becoming aware of their strengths and the actions they can take to keep safe and healthy in their community.
 Opportunities are provided for children to better understand their own feelings and explore the ways they can communicate their feelings to others.
-They are provided with opportunities to develop personal and social skills necessary to build strong relationships, work with others and develop a positive sense of self.
+They are provided with learning opportunities to develop personal and social skills necessary to build strong relationships, work with others and develop a positive sense of self.